Suruloon/surn/README.md

      </p>
      <p>
           <p>
-            A powerful transpiler enabling you to write in one syntax, many languages.
+            A powerful transpiler enabling you to write in one syntax, many languages, single form.
             </p>
      </p>
 </div>